Limavady United F.C.

-Limavady United Football Club is a semi-professional, Northern Irish football club playing in the NIFL Championship.
+Limavady United Football Club is a semi-professional, Northern Irish football club playing in the NIFL Championship, the second tier of Irish football but will play in NIFL Premiership from 2026 to 2027 season after promotion in 2025–26.

 The club comes from Limavady, County Londonderry, and plays home matches at the Showgrounds.
 Club colours are royal blue shirts with white trim, blue socks and royal blue shorts.
 Away colours are all yellow.
 The current manager is Paul Owens, with assistant manager and ex player Charlie Moore.

 History

 There have been many football clubs in Limavady, dating back to 1880, when Alexander, a founding member of the Irish Football Association was formed by the Alexander Cricket Club.
 Alexander merged with another local club, Wanderers, in 1884 to form Limavady F.C.
 Club historian David Brewster, however, dates the current Limavady club's formation to 1955.

 After a long time as a junior team, the club joined the senior Irish Football League in 1997–98, and reached its first Irish Cup semi-final in over a century in 2003–04.
 In 2008, the club lost its senior status when it failed to gain admission to the new IFA Premiership.

 In April 2013, three players received suspensions after being found guilty of breaching IFA betting rules on one of the club's league matches.

 The club won the NIFL Championship 2 in the 2015–2016 season but were denied promotion to NIFL Championship 1 as they were unsuccessful in applying for a licence.
 However they were promoted as winners of the Premier Intermediate League in 2016–2017.
 They would be relegated at the end of the 2018/19 season.

 Following a stay in the PIL, the club would make their NIFL Championship return following a 3–0 win away to Lisburn Distillery, also securing the league trophy.

+On 18 April 2026, Limavady United were crowned champions of NIFL Championship for the 2025–26 season, and were promoted to play in the NIFL Premiership for the first time since 2008, after defeating Annagh United 2-0.